 2.11 Where two or more individuals share an SMF, both are individually accountable for all the responsibilities inherent in or allocated to that SMF.
-It follows that, in the event of a firm breaching a relevant requirement (as defined in section 66B(4) of FSMA) relating to an SMF's area of responsibility, each individual pre-approved to perform that SMF can be subject to the 'Presumption of Responsibility' and may be asked to satisfy the PRA that he or she took reasonable steps to prevent, stop or remedy the breach (sections 66B(5) and (6) of FSMA).
 The same approach applies where a firm allocates a PRA Prescribed Responsibility to two or more individuals performing different SMFs.
 Table C considers two hypothetical scenarios where the PRA may consider allowing two individuals to share a PRA SMF.